Best Patient Care Technician Schools in Texas

 2. Confirm the program is approved for CNA training in Texas.

-3. Ask about job placement rates, clinical partners, and total costs.
+3. Ask about employment outcomes (verify with the school), clinical partners, and total costs.

 4. Apply early - many programs fill fast.